Kenan Kodro: Athletic Bilbao

 In January 2019, Kodro joined Athletic Bilbao on a contract until June 2022.
 He debuted competitively for the team on 10 February against Barcelona.
 On 16 March, he scored his first goal for Athletic Bilbao in a victory over Atlético Madrid.
-He won his first trophy with the club on 23 January 2021, by beating Barcelona in the Supercopa de España final.
+He won his first trophy with the club on 17 January 2021, by beating Barcelona in the Supercopa de España final.

 In January, he was loaned to Valladolid for the remainder of the campaign.

 Fehérvár

 In August, Kodro signed a three-year deal with Hungarian outfit Fehérvár.
-He played his first official game on 28 August against MTK Budapest and managed to score a brace, ensuring the triumph for his squad.
+He played his first official game for the side on 28 August against MTK Budapest and managed to score a brace, ensuring the triumph for his squad.

 Ferencváros

 In January 2024, Kodro moved to Ferencváros on a contract until June 2026.
 He played his first competitive match for the team against Kisvárda on 3 February.
 On 14 April, he scored his first goal for Ferencváros in a win over Zalaegerszeg.
 He won his first title with the club on 20 April, when they were crowned league champions.

+In July, Kodro was loaned to Turkish side Gaziantep for the rest of the season.

-In July, Kodro was sent on a season-long loan to Turkish side Gaziantep.
+In September 2025, he was sent on a season-long loan to Zaragoza.

-In September 2025, he was loaned to Zaragoza for the rest of the season.
+In August 2026, he was loaned to Greek squad OFI until the end of the season.